akitaonrails/akitando_episode_0118/README.md

 Just out of fun, I did a very small and very naive implementation of a SQL parser using Antlr4.

-You can run very basic SQL agains the stupid database.
+You can run very basic SQL against the stupid database.
 Just add the commands in the `test.sql` file and run doing:

 `node stupid.mjs`